 After taking all factors into consideration, it would have taken approximately 1525 years for the civil calendar to coincide with the Sothic Cycle, and not the 1460 years given by Egyptologists.
 Just exactly how long each Sothic Cycle was would be difficult, if not impossible, to calculate, but the periods given by the Priestess of our religion appears to be quite accurate.

 It would appear a simple thing calculate backwards from 139 CE as the Egyptologists do and say that the Sothic previous cycles occurred in 1322, 2782, and 4242 BCE.
 That of course uses the 1460 year cycle, and the Sothic cycle actually began about 1371 (Gregorian) which is about 50 years longer.
-The next cycle would have taken more than 1509 years, because the sun would have risen earlier and obliterated the view of Sirius.
-Remember, there is approximately 20 days more in the Sothic year because of the Precession of the Equinox, which equates to more than 80 years.
-The closer you get to the summer solstice, the more days it takes for the civil year to catch up with Sirius rising.
+The next cycle would have taken more than 1507 Tropical years, because the sun would have risen earlier and obliterated the view of Sirius.
+(Remember, there are approximately 20 days more in the Sothic year because of the Precession of the Equinox, which equates to more than 80 years.
+The closer you get to the summer solstice, the more days it takes for the civil year to catch up with Sirius rising (called slipping).

 The approximate dates (give or take 3 years) of the Sotic (Sothic) cycles would have been 1374 BCE, 2891 BCE and 4416 BCE, and the Egyptian calendar would actually have began approximately 4450 BCE.